 Another common, easily fixable issue with an AC or heat pump is a blocked air intake (PVC) pipe.
 It’s not unusual for leaves and other yard debris to collect in front of that intake pipe, which if bad enough will result in your equipment shutting down.
 This is more prone to happen when the pipe is located under a patio or porch where it’s not regularly looked at.
 Then same sort of blockage can happen with the exhaust (PVC) pipe, usually located next to the intake pipe.
 This can be a more serious problem, since it could result in dangerous gases backing up into your home.
 Clear the area around these two pipes on a regular basis.

 And if you have a furnace…

 If your combustion furnace won’t turn on, you can try some of the same troubleshooting steps as with the AC or heat pump, just taking into account that there’s no outside unit.
 The problem could be the power source, circuit breaker, thermostat or the equipment itself.
-One component of the furnace that’s not matched with an AC or heat pump is the electronic ignition, which may one reason why a combustion furnace doesn’t turn on.
+One component of the furnace that’s not applicable to an AC or heat pump is the electronic ignition, which may be one reason why a combustion furnace doesn’t turn on.